ishangogna/rest-api-mongo-express-node/README.md

-# hiring-app-mern-stack
+# rest-api-mongo-express-node
-Hiring app using the MERN stack.
+REST API using MongoDB in express.